clone206/dsd2dxd/README.md

   (1) dsd2pcm

-      This is where the 8:1 decimation magic happens.
-It's an implementation of a symmetric 96-taps FIR lowpass filter optimized for DSD inputs.
-If you feed this converter with DSD64 you get a PCM stream and double precision floating point samples.
+      This is where the decimation magic happens.
+It's an implementation of a FIR lowpass filter
+      optimized for DSD inputs.
+If you feed this converter with DSD you get a PCM stream and double precision floating point samples.
 This module is independent and can be reused.

   (2) main.cpp (file contains the main function and handles I/O)